shipit-team/shipit_api/README.md

 ### 1. Commune
-In this method you can use the next methods:
+In this class you can use the next methods:

 a. `all` method
 Return all communes from API